onqtam/headjack/docs/why/12_cant_be_evil.md

 # Black boxes & algorithmic bias
 ██████████████████████████████████████████████████████████████████

-The recommendation algorithms & the social graph are the architecture of virality - the dynamics of amplification & interaction dictate how ideas surface, propagate, compound & evolve.
-The people writing the algorithmic feeds are the most powerful in the world - [@naval](https://youtu.be/3qHkcs3kG44?t=3616).
+> "The recommendation algorithms & the social graph are the architecture of virality - the dynamics of amplification & interaction dictate how ideas surface, propagate, compound & evolve.
+The people writing the algorithmic feeds are the most powerful in the world." - [@naval](https://youtu.be/3qHkcs3kG44?t=3616).

 Ephemeral experiences such as search suggestions & results leave no trace and it's extremely hard to prove bias as [Dr. Robert Epstein](https://en.wikipedia.org/wiki/Robert_Epstein#Contributions_to_Internet_Studies) would [attest](https://open.spotify.com/episode/4q0cNkAHQQMBTu4NmeNW7E) - there is 0 accountability.